 Addiction is a chronic brain disease, which means that when someone has been abusing drugs or alcohol, especially for an extended period of time, the act of substance abuse will have caused significant, fundamental changes to their brain chemistry.
 The way that addiction rewires a person’s brain can often be permanent if professional treatment is not sought soon enough.

-The longer someone engages in substance abuse, the more accustomed their system becomes them and the chemicals they produce.
-Whether it is the pain-masking effects of opioids or the rush of euphoria and energy stimulants cause by raising dopamine levels, their brain will often stop making these chemicals naturally and become dependent on the excess amounts created by alcohol or drugs.
+The longer someone engages in substance abuse, the more accustomed their system becomes to them and the chemicals they produce.
+Whether it is the pain-masking effects of opioids or the rush of euphoria and energy stimulants caused by raising dopamine levels, their brain will often stop making these chemicals naturally and become dependent on the excess amounts created by alcohol or drugs.

 This also means that as their system gets used to whatever substance is being abused, the user will start to become tolerant to its effects.
 Their brain’s receptors become less sensitive and start requiring more drugs or alcohol at a time to achieve the same high as before.

-When they try to stop using it they will experience withdrawal symptoms as their body and brain struggle to function and regulate themselves in the absence whatever chemicals they had come to rely on.
+When they try to stop using it they will experience withdrawal symptoms as their body and brain struggle to function and regulate themselves in the absence of whatever chemicals they had come to rely on.